ckilpatrick20/katacoda-ckilpatrick/intro-to-tdd-with-java/scenario-student-tracking-application/step1.md

 ---
 ## Project File Structure

 The project file structure is listed below.
 We will be working in `Student.java` and `StudentTest.java`.
-You should need to edit any of the other files for this scenario.
+You will not need to edit any of the other files for this scenario.

 ```
 project